Skip to content

 To remove the love of money from our lives simply make the choice to always prioritize relationships with other people over financial gain.

 Abraham chose his relationship with Lot over the financial gain of the best resources.
-Contrast that with Lot who chose to prioritize his own financial gain and in the process ended up on Sodom.
+Contrast that with Lot who chose to prioritize his own financial gain and in the process ended up in Sodom.

 In the end Abraham was blessed by God and grew far wealthier than he was when he and Lot parted ways.
 However Lot didn’t fare so well.
 He lost everything when he barely escaped the destruction of Sodom with his life.